MarkKragerup/maincode-the-game/README.md

 # Maincode - the game!
 Welcome to our gamified Club House.
 The goal of this project is to make a classic style RPG game using the Create-React-App with Typescript and minimal other dependencies.
-The insentive is teambuilding, practise within the framework and proof of concept as well as inspiration for other React.js fans.
+The incentive is team-building, practise within the framework and proof of concept as well as inspiration for other React.js fans.

 The project follows the rules that;
 - The game in its entirety must be coded by hand.
 No dependencies for game-engines, UI-libraries and such are allowed.
-- The graphics must be hand crafted, entirely drawn or styled by the teammembers.
+- The graphics must be hand crafted, entirely drawn or styled by the team-members.

 Try the game now, at [play.maincode.dk]()!